inariksit/cclaw-zettelkasten/normalized_legal_drafting_query_method.md

 Advantages:

-* Exposes <scope_ambiguity> when you need to put things in parallel and be explicit about what is left unsaid.
+* Exposes <scope_ambiguity&cf> when you need to put things in parallel and be explicit about what is left unsaid.
 * Visual graph shows more clearly different ways of reaching a state, etc.

 ### Query method